sillsm/openklave/readme.md

 1. Ghidra, for decompiling the system firmware and annotating it.
 2. OpenOCD, for connecting your laptop debugger to the microcontroller and setting up a gdb instance.
 3. GDB, for debugging.
+4. A python installation with rtmidi (pip install), so you can send midi and sysex messages to the keyboard.

 Here's what it should look like once you have the ST-Link/V2 plugged in to the MPK2.
 Note that this requires 2 usb connections to work.
 So you'll have the ST-LINK/v2 connected to the JTAG port and plugged into your computer's USB, and you'll have a second USB connection to the back of the keyboard, to power and send messages to it, like you would usually.